Imagine being able to produce content that meets user needs and business goals.

 Process, infrastructure, and probably some human beings.
 What could possibly go wrong?

-The first challenge often involves breaking down silos by introducing shared workflows and standardised tools for content production.
+The first challenge often involves connecting silos by introducing shared workflows and standardised tools for content production.
 The outcome of this change should be a reduction in the technical and human friction that can hold back your organisation from producing high-quality content.

 A need to create quality content